 Throughout her decorated career, Eldridge has lived and worked in Paris, New York City, and L.A.
 "I don't really have an average day," she says.
 "It really varies from an early call time on editorial shoots, packing for red carpets, or going to my studio to work on collections and tutorials."
 Now based in London, she works as Lancôme's global makeup creative director, where she creates products and collections that embody her trademark "fresh and flawless" vibe.

 "I love it because it's all about enhancing your skin rather than covering it up," Eldridge says of the effortless glow she creates.
 "But, at the same time, selectively concealing anything you don't like.
-The end result feels much fresher than heavy foundation as you don't have that flat, blanket coverage.
+The end result feels much fresher than a heavy foundation as you don't have that flat, blanket coverage.
 It's much less aging too.
 Thin layers are the best way to create it, build up coverage gradually where needed, and buff well.
 Finish with smart concealing.
 Lancôme Teint Idole Ultra Longwear Cushion Foundation ($47) is a great foundation to achieve this look."

 As soon as she brought up concealer, my ears perked up.
 I'm constantly struggling with under-eye circles, bags, and puffiness.
 I pressed her for more information.